xyproto/orbiton/README.md

 * `ctrl-f` - Search for a string.
 The search wraps around and is case sensitive.
 Press `tab` instead of `return` to search and replace.
 * `ctrl-b` - Jump back after jumping to a definition with `ctrl-g`.
              Toggle a bookmark for the current line, or if set: jump to a bookmark on a different line.
 * `ctrl-w` - Format the current file (see the table below), or cycle git rebase keywords.
-             For Markdown, toggle checkboxes or re-format tables.
+For Markdown, format the table under the cursor.
 * `ctrl-g` - Toggle the status bar.
-             Can also jump to definitions, for some programming languages (experimental feature).
+             Can also jump to definition, for some programming languages (experimental feature).
 * `ctrl-\` - Comment in or out a block of code.
 * `ctrl-~` - Jump to a matching parenthesis or bracket.
 * `esc` - Redraw everything and clear the last search.